Nexolight/wtstamp/README.md

 * The possibility to easily edit the raw json files and options to personalize the tool are what I personally like.

-* Simple usage and pretty output views on command line but that's probably not an unique thing.
+* Usage and pretty output views on command line but that's probably not an unique thing.